jlov7/Sentinel-MCP/CONTRIBUTING.md

 # Contributing to Sentinel MCP (Personal R&D)

+**⚠️ Project Context:** This is a personal R&D exploration project, not a commercial product.
+I am not seeking to develop this into a product or commercialize it.
+This project represents my passion for AI governance and continuous exploration of how to make autonomous systems safer and more controllable.

 Thanks for exploring this experimental control-plane project.
-Contributions keep the R&D momentum going and are always welcome.
+Contributions keep the R&D momentum going and are always welcome—whether code, documentation, ideas, or feedback.

 ## Getting started